PROOF READING AND CYPRESS HOUSE STYLE

-Is it really necessary to say “espressivo” – or “cantabile”?
+Is it really necessary to say “espressivo” or “cantabile”?
 Don’t all directors strive to have their choirs sing expressively?
-Do they need reminding?
-“Cantabile” – in a smooth singing style. (duh!)
+Do they really need reminding?
+Cantabile means “in a smooth singing style”. (hmm – singing in a singing style?)
 Doesn’t natural phrasing and word stress take care of that?
-Worse yet “Cantando” – a term which has most directors running for the dictionary.
-In short, please avoid redundancy.
+Worse yet “Cantando” – a term which has informed directors running for the dictionary.
+In short, please avoid redundancy, nose-in-the-air terminology, and needless reminders about the obvious.

-Should not be “ca” or “circa”.
-Unless the director is a living metronome, the tempo will be approximate in any case – so just state the ideal tempo and it will be approximate anyway.
+Please do not use “ca” or “circa”.
+Unless the director is a living metronome, the tempo will be approximate anyway.
+Just state your ideal tempo and hope it turns out in the ball park vicinity.

-The Tritone (devil’s interval) is generally a big no-no in any singing passage; unless applied the way Bach used it (as a leading tone in the bass line)
+The Tritone (devil’s interval) is a big no-no in any singing passage; unless applied the way Bach used it (as a leading tone in the bass line – from the 3rd to the tonic of the ensuing chord)